 Crockpot Spinach Artichoke Dip

 This Crockpot Spinach Artichoke Dip is a favorite appetizer and people go crazy for it!
-It’s full of creamy, cheesy goodness and is perfect for parties.
+It’s full of creamy, cheesy and veggie goodness and is perfect for parties.

 Prep Time 15 minutes